-We all need self-parenting to create the life we desire.
+We all need to master self-parenting techniques even when we’re adults.
+Especially then.
 Many of us haven’t had a supportive upbringing, and thus the basic ways of nourishing ourselves might be foreign to us.
-Yet it’s never late to become our own parent.

-On the contrary, it’s paramount to stepping into our potential and achieving our dreams.
-Whenever I work with my beautiful clients, I can see that we all need just a bit of guidance and support and then we’re ready to step into a better version of ourselves.
+Self-parenting is paramount to stepping into our potential and achieving our dreams.
+Whenever I work with my clients, I can see that we all need just a bit of guidance and support, and then we’re ready to step into a better version of ourselves.

 Everyone secretly waits for someone to recognize their inner beauty and invite them to notice it as well.

 In our essence, we’re all beautiful souls, and we need to feel safe, welcomed, and protected to shed the decades of conditioning.
-Then we’re ready to shine bright – the way we’re meant to live.
+Only then we’re ready to shine our light.
 Instinctively, we recognize that we’re more powerful and have far greater potential than we can observe.

 Unfortunately, this is part of the experience of living on this planet.
 At least for now.
 It’s never too late to provide yourself with everything you’ve ever needed so that you feel loved, protected, nourished, and supported.

 Conversely, self-parenting is essential on a spiritual journey.
 It helps you to mature at all 4 levels of your being (the body, mind, spirit, and energy – etheric levels).
 Without self-parenting, it’s easy to get lost in the fear-based patterns and lacking the strong foundation to reach your potential.